theodoreyong9/AIWA/README.md

   'weak'.
 New whitepaper §27.2 update and Appendix H.23.
 173 JS tests unaffected (this pass touched application wiring, not the already- tested pure module-registry.js/module-submission.js logic).
+- Built Transport (§25) — the interface, the delay-tolerant store-and- forward backend, and the connection watchdog, all real and tested.
+  Deliberately scoped: the WebRTC mesh backend needs real signaling infrastructure and real peer connections to verify at all, neither available here — left an honest, explicit stub rather than a fabricated implementation that has never actually connected two peers, the same untestable-network-primitive pattern already used for `solana-rpc.js`. `transport.js`'s `assertImplementsTransport()` makes "nothing above this layer may depend on which concrete transport is active" checkable — a partial backend fails loudly, naming exactly which method is missing. `delay-tolerant-transport.js` implements real queue-then-attempt semantics: a message is durably queued before any network attempt, `flush()` preserves FIFO order per peer and stops at the first failure rather than reordering, different peers' queues are independent. **A real bug found by the first test written, not by inspection**: the first `send()` never removed a message from its queue after a successful *immediate* delivery, so an already-delivered message still showed as queued — caught instantly by an unambiguous test failure (`queueDepth` returned 1 where 0 was expected), fixed by tracking and removing each entry by id on actual success. `connection-watchdog.js` fires its stale callback exactly once per episode (verified with an injected clock, not a real timeout), correctly resets on real reconnect, and resolves the boundary case (activity exactly at the timeout) explicitly.
+All three pieces confirmed working together in one sequence: queue during an outage, watchdog fires once the timeout elapses, flush delivers once a real contact window opens.
+New whitepaper §25 update and Appendix H.24.
+21 new tests (5 + 9 + 7).
+194 JS tests total.